HL7/fhir-shorthand/input/pagecontent/reference.md

   ```

 {%include tu-div.html%}
 The keyword `Characteristics` can be used to specify the type characteristics of the logical model being defined.
-These characteristics are represented on the logical model using the [TypeCharacteristicCodes extension](https://hl7.org/fhir/extensions/CodeSystem-type-characteristics-code.html), which has values bound to the [TypeCharacteristicCodes value set](https://hl7.org/fhir/extensions/ValueSet-type-characteristics-code.html).
-The type characteristic to set is specified as a code in that value set.
-Do not provide the the system when specifying these codes.
+These characteristics are represented on the logical model using the [Structure Type Characteristics extension](https://hl7.org/fhir/extensions/StructureDefinition-structuredefinition-type-characteristics.html) with a code value from the [TypeCharacteristicCodes value set](https://hl7.org/fhir/extensions/ValueSet-type-characteristics-code.html).
+Authors SHOULD use the `Characteristics` keyword instead of directly assigning this extension using assignment rules.

 Multiple type characteristics can be specified by using a comma-separated list.
 Using the `Characteristics` keyword instead of using rules to directly assign this extension to the logical model's `extension` list is recommended.
 The following is an allowed list of formats for characteristics: